voicebase/voicebase-docs/docs/how-to-guides/formatting.md

 Additionally, VoiceBase can detect phone numbers and format them into a US phone number format within the transcript.

-Without number formatting enabled, a plain-text transcript will look like:
+With number formatting disabled, a plain-text transcript will look like:

 >"Hi this is Brian from VoiceBase please give me a call back at six five zero eight nine seven five one seven zero thank you."